-16 Uvalde fourth graders waited an hour with injured teacher
+16 Uvalde fourth graders waited an hour with wounded teacher

 It’s unclear whether her messages were relayed to police.
 District officials did not respond to requests for comment on actions taken to communicate with law enforcement on May 24, and an attorney for then-Principal Mandy Gutierrez was not available for comment.

-According to a legislative committee’s report that described a botched police response, nearly 400 local, state and federal officers stood in the hallway of the fourth-grade wing and outside the building for 77 minutes before finally entering the adjoining classrooms and killing the gunman.
+According to a legislative committee’s report that described a botched police response, nearly 400 local, state and federal officers stood in the hallway of the fourth-grade wing or outside the building for 77 minutes before some finally entered the adjoining classrooms and killed the gunman.
 Lawmakers also found a relaxed approach to lockdowns — which happened often — and security concerns, including issues with door locks.
-State and federal investigations into the shooting are continuing.
+State and federal investigations into the shooting are ongoing.

 The district is working to complete new security measures, and the school board in August fired the district’s police chief, Pete Arredondo.
-Residents say it remains unclear how — or even if — trust between the community and officials can be rebuilt even as some call for more accountability, better police training and stricter gun safety laws.
+Residents say it remains unclear how — or even if — trust between the community and officials can be rebuilt, even as some call for more accountability, better police training and stricter gun safety laws.

 Avila recalls hearing the ominous bursts of rapid fire, then silence, then the voices of officers in the hallway yelling, “Crossfire!” and later more officers standing nearby.